-Yuuichiro was an active member of the Japan-British Society (Tokyo) in his early 20s.
-He joined The Japan Society in 1985 and was soon thereafter elected to its Council, later serving on the Centenary Review Committee, which sought to modernise the Society’s constitution, and the Awards Committee.
-While in Japan in the 2000s he was a member, and a Director, of the Japan-British Society, chairing its Centenary Awards Committee.
+Yuuichiro was an active member of the Japan-British Society when he lived in Tokyo, serving as a board member and chairing its Younger Members’ Group and later Centenary Awards Committee.
+He joined the Japan Society in 1985 and was soon thereafter elected to its Council, later serving on the Centenary Review Committee, which sought to modernise the Society’s constitution, and the Awards Committee.

 Yuuichiro is a member of the British Chamber of Commerce in Japan (serving on its Executive Committee until 2012) and a Council Member/Director of the Japanese Chamber of Commerce and Industry in the U.K. He is a non-executive director of J.P.Morgan Japan Smaller Companies Trust plc and Japan H.L.
 Limited, which operates the Japan House London.
 In addition, he is a member of the Audit and Compliance Committee of FIFA, a Finance Committee member at the Asian Football Confederation and on the Advisory Board of the Japan Football Association.

 He shares his interest in choral singing with his wife Wendela.